2009 Stanley Cup Final

 A graph comparing the teams' points throughout the regular season.

 The 2009 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 2008–09 season, and the culmination of the 2009 Stanley Cup playoffs.
 It was contested between the Eastern Conference champion Pittsburgh Penguins and the Western Conference and defending Stanley Cup champion Detroit Red Wings.
 It was Detroit's 24th appearance in the Finals and Pittsburgh's fourth appearance in the Finals.
 This was a rematch of the previous year's Stanley Cup Final where Detroit had defeated Pittsburgh in six games.
 This time, the Penguins defeated the Red Wings in seven games to win their first Stanley Cup title since 1992 and their third overall.
-Until 2025, this was the last time that both teams made it to the Stanley Cup Final in back to back years.
+Until 2025, this was the last time that the same two teams made it to the Stanley Cup Final in back to back years.